vladoprea/road-runner-society/README.md

 ### Manual testing on elements and functionality of each page

-1.Navbar
+1. Navbar
-i.Visit home page from a bigger than medium device(md). ii.Hover over each navbar buttons to see of the effects work. iii.Click on each button to check if they have functionality and if they are linked to the correct page. iv.Using Chrome Developer, alter the screen to smaller than medium sizes to see if the navbar is responsive. v.Click on the toggler button to check if the dropdown menu activates. vi.Hover on each button to see if the effects work. vii.Click on each button to check if they have functionality and if they are linked to the correct page. viii.On all screen sizes, click on logo to ensure that it is linked to the Home page.
+   i.
+Visit home page from a bigger than medium device(md). ii.
+Hover over each navbar buttons to see of the effects work. iii.
+Click on each button to check if they have functionality and if they are linked to the correct page. iv.
+Using Chrome Developer, alter the screen to smaller than medium sizes to see if the navbar is responsive.
+   v.
+Click on the toggler button to check if the dropdown menu activates. vi.
+Hover on each button to see if the effects work. vii.
+Click on each button to check if they have functionality and if they are linked to the correct page. viii.
+On all screen sizes, click on logo to ensure that it is linked to the Home page.

 2.